 Searches for new particles beyond the Standard Model at the high energy frontier is one avenue to probe this, while precision tests of fundamental interactions at low energies are the other.
-TRIUMF is well positioned to realize the latter by testing fundamental symmetries, such as the symmetry between matter and antimatter (with the CERN-based Antihydrogen Laser Physics Apparatus, ALPHA), time-reversal symmetry (TUCAN nEDM), or the mirror-symmetry between left and right-handed systems (TRINAT and Francium).
+TRIUMF is well positioned to realize the latter by testing fundamental symmetries, such as the symmetry between matter and antimatter (with the CERN-based Antihydrogen Laser Physics Apparatus, ALPHA), time-reversal symmetry (TUCAN nEDM), or the mirror-symmetry between left and righthanded systems (TRINAT and Francium) and rare decays (the PSI-based PIONEER experiment).
 TRIUMF is now embarking on a new experimental program utilizing radioactive molecules (RadMol) which has the potential to provide unique sensitivity to electric dipole moments (EDMs) and nuclear anapole moments.